 As an industry still growing and always improving, the past decade has seen commercial egg farmers working collectively to modernise methods and housing systems across different farming types.

-With the introduction of colonies, New Zealand is amongst the world’s best practice in egg farming.
+With the introduction of colonies, New Zealand is among the world’s best practice in egg farming.
 Already favoured in the EU, Colony cage systems meet all Government-mandated quality and welfare requirements while helping maintain the affordability of eggs for consumers.